altocodenl/cell/readme.md

 ## The language

+TODO: everything :)

 Because alf is completely deterministic, and we write code in alf, there's no pretty printing or indentation conventions that are optional.
 All the code looks the same!

+texts that have an @ in front are calls.
+They don't have to be terminal values.
+The interpreter goes from right to left resolving references.
+Functions are references too.

+See the expansions of the references.

 how calls can be:
 - 1:1